 - Short-landed goods.

-For overcharged duties and taxes a refund will be granted if the overcharge is a result of an incorrect commodity classification, tariff setting, valuation, or other calculation mistakes.
-A claim for refund of duties and taxes will be considered only if it is submitted within one year after the goods have been imported or exported.
-For an invalidated goods declaration, duties and taxes will be refunded where a goods declaration is cancelled after duties and taxes have been paid and an application is submitted by the person concerned within the prescribed period.
+For overcharged duties and taxes a refund will be granted if the overcharge is a result of incorrect commodity classification, tariff setting, valuation, or other calculation mistakes.
+A claim for refund of duties and taxes will be considered only if it is submitted within one year from the day of registration of the declarations after customs formalities are accomplished.
+For an invalidated goods declaration, duties and taxes will be refunded where a goods declaration is canceled after duties and taxes have been paid and an application is submitted by the person concerned within the prescribed period.

 6. Duty and Tax Exemptions(Article 129-130 of the Proclamation)

 Duty and Tax exemptions with respect to import and export goods may be granted the Ministry of Finance.
 Also, duty-free privileges provided under international treaties and agreements signed and approved by Ethiopia in connection with diplomatic relations are to be implemented under the recognition of the Ministry of Foreign Affairs.

 The following are the major rules under the proclamation relating to duty and tax exemptions;

 - It is prohibited to transfer duty and tax exempted imported goods to a person who does not enjoy a similar privilege or use them for a purpose other than which the duty free privilege is granted or place them under the possession and service of others, before payment of the duties and taxes applicable to them.

 - Any duty and tax exempted imported goods may be re-exported or transferred to a person who enjoys similar privilege without payment of duties and taxes or transferred to any person upon payment of the duties and taxes.
 The duties and taxes shall be calculated at the value of the goods and tariff rates prevailing during the time of disposal.

 - Where duty and tax exempted imported goods are lost or damaged the importer shall forthwith report to the Authority.